-Because publication of the journal is supported by the members of AATSEEL, all contributors must be members of the association at the time they submit their manuscripts.
+Because publication of the journal is supported by the members of AATSEEL, all contributors must be members of the association at the time they submit their manuscripts and during the year of publication.
 See information about joining AATSEEL.

 All articles and notes submitted for publication are reviewed anonymously and should be prepared so that the author's identity is not revealed either in the body of the manuscript or in bibliographic references.
-Manuscripts are read by at least two evaluators, who recommend acceptance or rejection, giving specific reasons for their decision.
+Manuscripts are read by at least two anonymous evaluators, who recommend acceptance (with minor or substantial revisions) or rejection and give specific reasons for their decision.

-Submitted articles should be no longer than seven thousand words.
+Submitted articles should be between seven and nine thousand words, including references and notes.
 The Editor may be asked for prior approval for manuscripts in excess of this limit.
 Those interested in submitting review articles are asked to contact the Review Editor regarding subject matter and length prior to submission.

 BRACKETS AND PARENTHESES

-Use square brackets for insertions into a quotation (e.g. of a translation into the original or of the original into a translation and of any changes made by you, including ellipses).
+Use square brackets for insertions within a quotation (e.g., of a translation into the original or of the original into a translation and of any changes made by you, including ellipses).
 E.g.: "[Ivan] said [skazal] that he felt […] sick" (Tolstoy 7: 22).
-Brackets should also be used for insertions of translations into the body of a text.
+Parentheses should be used for insertions of translations into the body of a text.

-Parentheses within parentheses should remain parentheses and not be converted to square brackets.
-E.g.: This point was made before (as she previously noted (Davis 1978b, 32)).
+Parentheses within parentheses should remain parentheses and not be converted to square brackets; e.g..
+This point was made before (as she previously noted (Davis, “Symbolism” 32)).

-For all literary movement and artistic period names please capitalize the word to distinguish it from the more general concept, e.g. "Russian Symbolism of the 1890s," but "the author's use of symbolism."
-Also: Futurism, Realism, Communism, Marxism, Postmodernism, Romantic, Sentimental, etc.
+For all literary movement and artistic period names please capitalize the word to distinguish it from the more general concept, e.g. “Russian Symbolism of the 1890s,” but “the author's use of symbolism.”
+Also: Futurism, Realism, Communism, Marxism, Postmodernism, Romantic, Sentimental, the Thaw, Stagnation, etc.

-For questions not answered on this Style sheet please consult the Chicago Manual of Style and/or the MLA Handbook or refer to a recent issue of SEEJ.
+For questions not answered on this style sheet please consult the MLA handbook or Chicago Manual of Style or refer to a recent issue of SEEJ.

 Reviews of publications received by the journal are solicited by the Associate Editor for Reviews.
 SEEJ welcomes the help of its readers in identifying publications for review, particularly East European and other foreign imprints.
 Please consult the Review Editor, John Bartle, before undertaking an unsolicited review.
 Guidelines for reviews are provided by the Associate Editor for Reviews.
 A list of books available for review is also available at this web site.